bcowgill/mocha-dark/CONTRIBUTING.md

 ## TODO

+* wip update each mocha version from my old project and release
-* First, check mocha tests in browser working, then dark scheme, then update mocha to latest and update css
+* then update to latest mocha v8, update js css and release
 * Use cypress to run the in browser test and capture screen shot
-* .html for browser testing
-* use of mocha dark color
 * submit pull request for mocha dark